Epson® P800SP Film Output Printer (17in wide) Package with AccuRIP SE™ Software

 - Intuitive interface with easy-to-use 2.7" tilting touch panel color LCD screen.

-Epson Ultrachrome XD Inks:
+Epson Ultrachrome HD Inks:

 - Specially formulated pigmented inks for brilliant output with rich blacks and vibrant colors even on inexpensive plain paper.